ruoqizzz/Scale-invariant-CNNs/SI-ConvNet-Summary.md

-For the experiments, they implement SI-ConvNet in the Caffe framework and make a comparison with other neural networks on the same dataset MNIST-Scale.
+For the experiments, they implement SI-ConvNet based on the Caffe framework and make a comparison with other neural networks on the same dataset MNIST-Scale.
 The architectures are composed of two convolutional layers, a fully connected layer and a soft-max logistic regression layer.
 They compare the performance from the following aspects:

 - Test error.
 With the training dataset of 10k and test dataset of 50k, they compare the average test error and standard deviation over 6 training and test data folds.
 - Measuring invariance.
 For each neuron $h_i$, they compute the ratio of invariance and selectivity $L_i/G_i$ where $G_i=\sum|h_i(x)>t_i|/N$ with a chosen $t_i$ and $L_i$ is the local firing rate.